 Special Senses: Eye pain, taste perversion, blurred vision, tinnitus.

-No formal drug interaction studies have been performed using Delzicol with other drugs.
-However, the following interactions between mesalamine medications and other drugs have been reported.
+No formal drug interaction studies have been performed using DELZICOL with other drugs.
+However, the following interactions between mesalamine-containing products and other drugs have been reported.

 Nephrotoxic Agents, Including Non-Steroidal Anti-Inflammatory Drugs